Linux Tee Command with Examples

 In the following example, we are using the

-df command to get information about the amount of available disk space on the file system.
+to get information about the amount of available disk space on the file system.
 The output is piped to the

 tee command, which displays the output to the terminal and writes the same information to the file